alexlee-gk/citysim3d/README.md

 # CitySim3D
+Simulated environments that can be used to test reinforcement learning problems involving vision.

+There are two main environments, both in an urban setting:
+- Car environment: the action space consists of forward acceleration and lateral velocity (parameterized with respect to the road)
+- Quadcopter environment: the action space consists of linear velocity and angular velocity

+Currently, neither of these use realistic physics.
+For better physics simulation, you can implement your own dynamics or use Panda3D's python bindings to Bullet Physics.

+You can get RGB and depth images from the agent's camera.

+This simulator was used in the paper <a href="https://openreview.net/forum?id=r1YNw6sxg" target="_blank">Learning Visual Servoing with Deep Features and Fitted Q-Iteration</a>.

 ![Alt Text](http://rll.berkeley.edu/citysim3d/screenshot_top.gif)
 ![Alt Text](http://rll.berkeley.edu/citysim3d/screenshot_back.gif)

-This simulator was used in the paper <a href="https://openreview.net/forum?id=r1YNw6sxg" target="_blank">Learning Visual Servoing with Deep Features and Fitted Q-Iteration</a>.

 ## Install Panda3D from source and link to specific python installation